1924–1925 Minnesota smallpox epidemic: Outbreak

 Minnesota state law blocked a sound public health response.
 An 1883 state law had required all school-age children to be vaccinated against smallpox.
 But in 1903, the legislature repealed that law and made compulsory child vaccination illegal.
 Although smallpox vaccination is almost 100% effective, public health officers had no power to make people protect themselves.
 They could recommend, but not mandate, the vaccine.

 Starting in November 1924, both cities launched free vaccination campaigns.
 Once the deaths mounted, the frightened public jammed the vaccination centers.
 As reported in the Minneapolis Journal, as many as 17,000 got their skin scratches in a single day.
 By mid-December 1924—according to public health officials—some 210,000 people in Saint Paul and 350,000 in Minneapolis had been vaccinated.

+During to the outbreak in the cities, Rochester had vaccinated extensively.
+According to Dr. D. Cameron Lochead, the city health officer at the time, 18,010 people had been vaccinated, including 10,000 by Mayo Clinic from November 2024 to January 2025.
+The seven deaths from smallpox in Rochester during the outbreak were attributed to lack of vaccination, or vaccinations from decades prior.

 December was the worst month; 129 people died in Minneapolis alone.
 But by then the tide had turned.
 The disease had carried off the most vulnerable before mass vaccination took effect.
 88 people died in January 1925 and 30 in February (all in Minneapolis).
 By late summer, the epidemic had passed.

 Toll

 In the final toll, Saint Paul reported 855 smallpox cases and 38 deaths, suggesting a 4.4% death rate.
-Minneapolis reported 1,430 cases and 365 deaths, indicating a death rate almost six times as high (25.5%).
+Minneapolis reported many more cases, 1,430 cases and 365 deaths, indicating a death rate almost six times as high (25.5%).
 Another 101 people died around the state.
 Though occasional deaths took place into the early 1940s, smallpox as an epidemic never returned to Minnesota.
+Other statewide reports note that 4,041 people had smallpox and 504 died throughout Minnesota.